EpicOrange/riichi_advanced/README.md

     │   └── static
     │       ├── audio (all audio)
     │       ├── images (all spritesheets and svgs)
+    │       ├── logs (save location for all logs)
     │       ├── mods (all mods)
     │       ├── rulesets (all rulesets)
     │       ├── favicon.ico